What you need to know about this exciting news

 The average menstruator will use 11,342 disposable pads or tampons in their lifetime.
-A menstrual cup, on the other hand, can last up to 10 years.
-In theory, you’d only need to buy four menstrual cups throughout your lifetime – instead of the 11,342 disposables that ultimately end up in landfills.4
+A menstrual cup or reusable menstrual disc, on the other hand, can last for years.
+In theory, you’d only need to buy 10 to 13 menstrual cups throughout your lifetime – instead of the 11,342 disposables that ultimately end up in landfills.4

 Of note, one important sustainable period product was excluded from the UK tampon tax repeal.
 Menstrual underwear brand WUKA started a petition to get Chancellor Osborne to recognize period pants (as they’re called in the U.K.) within the parameters of essential items exempt from VAT tax; with any luck, their efforts will be successful.

 Unlike other period products, period underwear is taxed as a piece of clothing — a whopping 20% VAT as (opposed to the 5% for traditional period products that was repealed).
 Menstrual underwear is a cost-effective option for period care that also saves thousands of disposables from littering landfills and oceans.
 While 27 members of parliament supported the motion, it was ultimately tabled on January 11th.

 So, big win for the U.K. – but what about tax on menstrual products in the United States?

 As of October 2019, the tampon tax is still in effect in 30 states, with California only temporarily banning taxes on menstrual products until 2023.
 Fortune Magazine estimates that menstruators spend an additional $150 million per year to cover taxes for menstrual products.5